-Learn how to make more vegetable recipes for kids with my go-to kid-friendly dishes—and you might just be able to increase the chances that the kids will actually eat what you cook for them!
+Learn how to make more vegetable recipes for kids with my go-to kid-friendly dishes.
+You might just be able to increase the chances that the kids will actually eat what you cook for them!

-Because while we all know that kids need their veggies for so many aspect of their health, they are often so reluctant to actually eat them.
-So thinking about how to make them easy to eat and yummy is one way to try to help the situation.
+We all know that kids need their veggies for so many aspects of their health, but they are often reluctant to actually eat them.
+So thinking about how to make vegetables easy to eat and yummy may help the situation.

 Remember that it can take kids upwards of 20 times of seeing a veggie to be brave enough to actually try it.
-Which absolutely does not mean you need to keep track, but is just to remind you that this is a process of learning.
-So keep modeling enjoyment by eating these foods yourself, offering it in small portions without pressure, and having the foods you want them to eat around regularly.
+This absolutely does not mean you need to keep track; it’s just to remind you that this is a learning process.
+So keep modeling enjoyment by eating these foods yourself, offering them in small portions without pressure, and having the foods you want them to eat around regularly.

 Table of Contents